 Trainees are seen as members of the FCDO Health cadre.
-The cadre has 60 health advisers spanning a range of roles.
-Details of the cadre and the health competency framework is here
+The cadre has 60 health advisers spanning a range of roles, representing a range of global health experience from 3-25 years.

 EQUAL ACCESS ARRANGEMENTS (Please explain how you would ensure this placement is accessible to all suitable trainees across the UK)